Croda Da Lago is one of the most distinct mountains in the Dolomites.

-Croda da Lago circuit is popular all summer long, but this trail really comes to life during October when the surrounding larch valley turns all manners of gold and orange.
+However it really comes to life during October when the surrounding larch valleys turn all manners of gold and orange.

 If you can, plan your hike then!

-Although it can be hiked quicker than in 6 hours, exploring the Lago Federa shoreline and stopping for a rest at the beautifully located rifugio Palmieri (also known as Croda da Lago) will add on a decent amount of time to this moderate day hike.
+Exploring the Lago Federa shoreline, one of the highlights of this trail and stopping for lunch and rest at the beautifully located rifugio Palmieri (also known as Croda da Lago) will add on a decent amount of time to this moderate day hike, so plan a full day if you want to tackle it!

 Guide To The Croda Da Lago Circuit In The Italian Dolomites